teaser

 Extra credit

 • [+10 pts] Sub-pixel disparity interpolation and explain in the writeup.
-(NB, Try this after you successfully implement disparity map computation.)
+NB, Try this after you successfully implement disparity map estimation.

 Credits

 The original project description and code are made by James Hays based on a similar project by Derek Hoiem.
-The Python version of this project is revised by Dahyun Kang, Inseung Hwang, Donggun Kim, Jungwoo Kim and Min H. Kim.
-The recent version is revised by Shinyoung Yi.
+The Python version of this project is revised by Dahyun Kang, Inseung Hwang, Donggun Kim, Jungwoo Kim, Shinyoung Yi and Min H. Kim.